 Especially on take-home exams, where departments often encourage a certain amount of collaboration, it is important to know that helping someone else to cheat can be regarded as cheating.
 Allowing someone else to copy your answers could lead to disciplinary proceedings against you.

-As a student, you are responsible for making sure you understand the information provided by the department about what is and is not allowed in exams, essays, etc. Please note that there are different rules at different departments.
-The same department could even have different rules for different course components.
-It is your responsibility to read/take in the information provided!
+As a student, you are responsible for making sure you understand the information provided by the department about what is and is not allowed in exams, essays, etc.

-The process for dealing with disciplinary offences
+Process for dealing with suspected cheating or other disciplinary offences

 The process for dealing with cheating or other disciplinary offences is as follows: